sunithasomanna/ODIM/README.md

    - **lbHost**: IP address of the cluster node where the Dell plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  lbHost is the virtual IP address configured in Nginx and Keepalived.
    - **lbPort**: Default port is 30084 for one node cluster configuration.
 For three node cluster configuration, lbPort is the Nginx API node port configured in the Nginx plugin configuration file.

-     <blockquote>Note:  Proxy service with lbport is created for the service configured with eventlistenernodeport in the same configuration file.</blockquote>
+     <blockquote>Note: The lbport is used as proxy port for eventlistenernodeport, which is used for subscribing to events.</blockquote>
    - **dellPluginRootServiceUUID**: RootServiceUUID to be used by the Dell plugin service.

    Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).